onnx/turnkeyml/docs/lemonade/getting_started.md

 That command will run a few warmup iterations, then a few generation iterations where performance data is collected.

 The prompt size, number of output tokens, and number iterations are all parameters.
-Learn more by running `lemonade huggingface-bench -h`.
+Learn more by running `lemonade oga-bench -h` `lemonade huggingface-bench -h`.

 ## Memory Usage

-The peak memory used by the lemonade build is captured in the build output.
+The peak memory used by the `lemonade` build is captured in the build output.
 To capture more granular memory usage information, use the `--memory` flag.
 For example:

-OGA:
+OGA iGPU:
 ```bash
     lemonade --memory -i microsoft/Phi-3-mini-4k-instruct oga-load --device igpu --dtype int4 oga-bench
 ```